metamorph-inc/openmeta-mms/docs/pet/pet_analysis_blocks.rst

 List of Strings     Cell Array      List of Strings
 ===============  =================  ===============

-For examples of the conversion see the ``RootFolder/ParametricExploration/ComplexExamples/MatlabConversions`` PET in the `Analysis Blocks <https://github.com/metamorph-inc/openmeta-examples-and-templates/tree/master/analysis-blocks>`_ project in the
+For examples of the conversion see the "MatlabConversions" PET in the `Analysis Blocks <https://github.com/metamorph-inc/openmeta-examples-and-templates/tree/master/analysis-blocks>`_ project in the
 `Openmeta Examples And Templates <https://github.com/metamorph-inc/openmeta-examples-and-templates>`_